-The downside of all this power is that it requires a bit more digital legwork on your part to bring all the pieces together.
-But, as we’ll see, it’s not rocket science.
-Doing your homework can literally save you thousands of dollars and ensure you get the best car possible.
+The downside of all this power is that it requires a bit more legwork on your part to bring all the pieces together.

-Follow these seven steps to buy cars online
+Part II: 7 steps to buying cars online

 Step 1.
 Choose the right car

-It’s important to choose a type of car that will fit your needs best.
-Do you want a very fuel-efficient vehicle for short commutes?
-How about hauling large amounts of cargo around?
-Do you have a large family, or a small one?
-Questions like these can help you zero in on what kind of body style (truck?
-SUV? compact car?) will suit your needs best.
+It’s important to choose a type of car that will best fit your needs.
+Do you want a fuel-efficient vehicle for short commutes?
+Do you need to haul around large amounts of cargo?
+Do you have a large family or a small one?
+Thinking about questions like these can help you zero in on what kind of body style (truck?
+SUV? compact car?) will suit your needs.

 Once you narrow down a body style, it’s time to research what specific makes and models of cars might be best for you.
-Consumer Reports offers comprehensive reviews of cars by make, model and year, however, it does charge a small monthly or annual fee.
-Other good websites to do research on specific types of cars include Edmunds, Car and Driver and Kelley Blue Book.
+Good research websites include Edmunds, Car and Driver and Kelley Blue Book.

 Step 2.
 Determine the price you want to pay

 Next up is determining how much car you can actually afford.
-A good rule of thumb is the 20/4/10 rule, but if that’s not possible for your budget, make a concerted effort to try to meet the 10/5/20 rule.
+The more conservative rule of thumb is the 20/4/10 rule, but if that’s not possible for your budget, make a concerted effort to try to meet the 10/5/20 rule.
 Here’s how the two rules break down:

-This rule of thumb will help you set a cap on your car-shopping budget.
-For example, if you have $3,000 saved, it might be a good idea to avoid buying a car for more than $15,000 ($15,000 * 0.20 down = $3,000).
-From there, you can assess any financing offers to make sure that you’re not spending more than 10% of your income on the car, and that your financing doesn’t stretch out past the four-year mark.
+These rules could help you set a cap on your car-shopping budget.
+For example, if you have $3,000 saved, it might be a good idea to avoid buying a car for more than $15,000 ($15,000 x 0.20 down = $3,000).
+From there, you can assess any financing offers to make sure that you’re not spending more than 10% of your income on the car and that your financing doesn’t stretch beyond the four-year mark.

 You can narrow your car search down even further using these budget caps.
-If you know that the MSRP of a particular new car is far outside of your budget, you can weed it out of consideration.
+If a car’s MSRP is far outside of your budget, weed it out of consideration.
 You can use websites like Kelley Blue Book or the National Automobile Dealers Association to research the current prices for new and used cars in your area.

 Step 3.
 Get approved for financing online

-You can easily get preapproved for an auto loan online through websites like LendingTree, which is the parent company of MagnifyMoney.
-Using our auto loan marketplace, you can fill out one short online form and potentially get offers from several auto lenders at once.
-It’s also a good idea to check around with local banks and credit unions, which may offer deals to you locally.
+Using our auto loan marketplace, you can fill out one online form and potentially get offers from several auto lenders at once, depending on your creditworthiness.
+It’s also a good idea to check around with local banks and credit unions, which may offer deals locally.

-You’ll generally need a high credit score to qualify for the best auto financing offers that banks love to advertise.
-If you don’t have a high credit score, you will still often be preapproved for the loan, however, it may come with higher interest rates.
+You’ll generally need a high credit score to qualify for the best auto financing offers.
+If you don’t have a high credit score, you will likely be preapproved for a loan, but it may come with higher interest rates.
 If you’re outright denied for a preapproved loan, you may need to consider shopping elsewhere or waiting a little while so you can take steps to increase your credit score.

-If you are qualified for pre-approval, the lender will give you a pre-approval letter.
-Make sure to keep a copy of this letter, and bring it with you to the table when it comes time to negotiate a price on the car you’ve chosen.
+If you are qualified for preapproval, the lender will give you a preapproval letter.
+Make sure to keep a copy of this letter, and bring it with you when it comes time to negotiate a price on the car you’ve chosen.

 Step 4.
 Choose the right source

-AutoTempest is a comprehensive website that proclaims to be the Kayak.com of cars: it searches several websites for specific makes and models, including on Craigslist.
+One place to look is AutoTempest, a comprehensive website that searches several websites, including Craigslist, for specific makes and models.
 If you’re looking for one particular brand, don’t overlook your local dealership’s website.
-Other possible websites to scope out cars include:
+Other possible websites to go to scope out cars include: